-Drive-wheel Skids
+Drive-Wheel Skids

-Correcting a Drive-wheel Braking Skid Countersteer.
-As a vehicle turns back on course, it has a tendency to keep right on turning.
-Unless you turn the steering wheel quickly the other way, you may find yourself skidding in the opposite direction.
+Correcting a Drive-Wheel Braking Skid the other way, you may find yourself skidding in the opposite direction.

 Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and counter-steer in a skid takes a lot of practice.
 The best place to get this practice is on a large driving range or "skid pad."